c4cs/c4cs.github.io/_commands/tools/git.md

 Where we put a descriptive sentence/message in the single quotes to remind ourselves and anyone else looking at our code why and what we committed.
 If we run git status again, we see that file1.cpp is no longer "modified," in fact it's not listed at all.
+Word to the wise: always run git status right before you commit to make sure everything is the way it is supposed to be.
+It is very easy to shoot yourself in the foot with git, so be careful.

 Now, to see all the previous commits for a project, we type: